MickeyJsquad/IT-C-544---System-Administration-Project/milestone5/milestone5.md

 - Data retention
     - Define retention periods for different data types (e.g., configurations, financial, marketing, sales, etc.)
     - Ensure retention meets legal, compliance, and operational requirements

+    Basic configurations will be kept indefinitely in case a system needs to be rebuilt quickly.
 - Frequency of backups
     - Full backups, incremental backups, and differential backups
     - Choose type based on recovery objectives and storage efficiency